Regulatory takings in the United States: Permit exhaustion

 One precondition of a regulatory takings claim is that the claimant must obtain a final decision by the regulating entity as to what uses will be permitted.
 The Supreme Court's decisions make it clear that the mere assertion of regulatory jurisdiction by a governmental body does not constitute a regulatory taking.
 See Hodel v.
-Virginia Surface Mining & Reclamation Assn., 452 U.S. 264, 293–297(1981).
+Virginia Surface Mining and Reclamation Association, 452 U.S. 264, 293–297(1981):

 In Palazzolo, the Court held that the case was ripe because Palazzolo had applied for multiple permits and it was clear what could or could not be done with the property.

-Per se takings
+Takings per se

-The United States Supreme Court has established a number of tests under which a state regulation constitutes a taking per se.
-These are physical invasion (as in Loretto Teleprompter), denial of all economically viable private property uses (as in Lucas), or requiring the owners to dedicate some of their property to the government without a justifying reason for so doing (as in Nollan, Dolan and Koontz).
+The Supreme Court has established a number of tests under which a state regulation constitutes a taking per se.
+These are physical invasion (as in Loretto Teleprompter), denial of all economically viable private property uses (as in Lucas), or requiring the owners to dedicate some of their property to the government without a justifying reason for so doing (as in Nollan, Dolan, and Koontz).
 For example, when the owners' proposed land use will result in a significant increase in traffic they may be required to dedicate a strip of their land to improve an adjacent road.

 But when an action does not fall into a category addressed by one of these tests, the Court relies primarily on an ad hoc inquiry into the specifics of such individual case.
 This test was established in Penn Central v.
 City of New York, which described the most relevant factors to be the owners investment-backed expectations, the economic impact of the regulation, and the character of the government action.
 This approach has been the subject of much criticism because of its unpredictability.